zackjheil/IASC-2P02-2/README.md

 # IASC-2P02 | Joshua Ducharme-Baribeau
 ## About me
-This is where I tell you who I am and you pretend to understand.
+I am currently a student at Brock University, studying Interactive Arts and Science.
+I hope that my studies will allow me to work as a user experience designer who specializes in user interface design.

 ![](imagez/placeholderBobRoss.jpg)

 ## Blog Post

 First Sentence of Blog Post HERE [continue reading...](blog)

-This is a change that I made in a cloned repository.